Weekly Updates 05.30.2025

 KIDS

 Our nursery room is open this Sunday for babies and toddlers four years old and under.
-Our nursery staff will be ready at 10:20 AM to receive your amazing kids.
-This week our nursery kids will continue to explore the Christmas story as we move through the fourth week of Advent.
+Childcare will be open starting at 8:50 AM for those who are attending Sunday School before service.
+This week our nursery kids will explore emotions, especially anger, and how to manage our feelings in healthy ways.

 Discussion Questions for the Table at Home: